Maniskpage/RailwaySystem/README.md

 # Railway Reservation System

 This is a console-based Java application for a Railway Reservation System.
-It allows users to book tickets, cancel reservations, view available trains, and more.
+It allows users to book tickets, cancel reservations, view available tickets, and more.

 ## Features
 1. Book Ticket